 Develop capacities to empower your core Self and transform your life.

-Transform trauma, anxiety, and grief; and improve relationships with skilled therapy for yourself or your child(ren).
+Transform trauma, anxiety, depression, grief, and difficult relationships with skilled therapy for yourself or your child(ren

-Transform trauma, anxiety, and grief; and improve relationships with skilled therapy for yourself or your child(ren).
+Transform trauma, anxiety, depression, grief, and difficult relationships with skilled therapy for yourself or your child(ren

 I believe that healing and growth are innate human capacities which can become overwhelmed by powerful and/or chronic stressors.
 My priorities for our healing relationship are to ensure a sense of safety and authentic empowerment for you in the therapy process.
-Developmental Mindfulness promotes robust mental health via somatic, emotional, and cognitive levels of human experience through an integration of a variety of treatment modalities on each level.
-This is my synthesis of what I have learned in workshops with Peter A. Levine (Author of Waking the Tiger, and creator of Somatic Experiencing), Janina Fisher (Sensorimotor Psychotherapy, based on the work of Pat Ogden, co-author of the book Trauma and the Body), and Dick Schwarz (Internal Family Systems), with a few of my own creations added to the mix.
+Developmental Mindfulness takes you through a progression of somatic, emotional, and cognitive levels of strategically selected treatment modalities.
+This is my synthesis of what I have learned in workshops with Peter A. Levine (Author of Waking the Tiger, and creator of Somatic Experiencing), Janina Fisher (Sensorimotor Psychotherapy, based on the work of Pat Ogden, co-author of the book Trauma and the Body), and Dick Schwarz (Internal Family Systems), with some of my own creations added to the mix.
 I have also been authorized to teach the foundations of qigong, by Dale Strawhacker, LicA and Master of qigong and taijichuan, trained in China.

 Ta Nehisi Coates, Journalist for The Atlantic